With cigars and crystal, Volvo makes eyes at Chinese rich

 The XC90 SUV launch on Aug.
 26 will be make or break for a company moving into a premium market dominated by German rivals.

-It will be the first fully new car under Chinese parent Zhejiang Geely Holding Group Co [GEELY.UL], which bought Volvo from Ford Motor Co (F.N) four years ago, and heralds the revamp of its entire product range to more upmarket models.
+It will be the first fully new car under Chinese parent Zhejiang Geely Holding Group Co, which bought Volvo from Ford Motor Co four years ago, and heralds the revamp of its entire product range to more upmarket models.

-It follows a five-year, $11-billion (9 billion pounds) investment programme aimed at doubling Volvo sales, which for two decades have been stuck at around 400,000 cars a year.
+It follows a five-year, $11-billion investment programme aimed at doubling Volvo sales, which for two decades have been stuck at around 400,000 cars a year.

 It hopes the new line will reverse declining sales in the U.S., but must persuade customers to spend up to 100,000 euros for a brand many associate with functional family cars.